themesberg/flowbite/content/components/sidebar.md

 ---
 layout: home
 title: Tailwind CSS Sidebar - Flowbite
-description: Use the sidebar component to show a list of menu items and multi-level dropdown items on either side of the page to navigate on your website
+description: Use the sidebar component to show a list of menu items and multi-level menu items on either side of the page to navigate on your website
 group: components
 toc: true